Kaoklai Kaennorsing

 Kaoklai Kaennorsing (ก้าวไกล แก่นนรสิงห์; born September 13, 1983) is a former Thai light heavyweight Muay Thai fighter.
 Kaennorsing is the K-1 World Grand Prix 2004 in Seoul tournament winner, former two-division Rajadamnern Stadium champion, and former WBC Muay Thai Light Heavyweight Champion.

-At the time of his K-1 debut, on July 17, 2004 in Seoul, Kaoklai weighted 78 kg, the lightest and youngest fighter ever to win a K-1 Openweight tournament.
+At the time of his K-1 debut, on July 17, 2004, in Seoul, Kaoklai weighted 78 kg, the lightest and youngest fighter ever to win a K-1 Openweight tournament.
 His name Kaoklai means in Thai "to have a good future".

-Kaoklai is currently an instructor of Muay Thai at Evolve MMA in Singapore.
+Kaoklai is currently an instructor of Muay Thai at Kaoklai Studio in Singapore.

 Biography

 Early life

 Kaoklai Kaennorsing was born as Athit DamKam in the heart of Northeastern Thailand, in the city of Khon Kaen.
 He became a student of Jockey Gym and he started training Muay Thai at the young age of eight.
 He had his first fight a year later which he lost by points decision.
 After graduation of junior high school for 3 years, he devoted himself to train Muay Thai.